Simple MineCraft Cline

 }

-Draws a yellow outline around the tile the mouse is pointing at
+Draws a yellow outline around the tile under the mouse, showing what would be edited.

 if (isTouchDevice) { drawTouchControls(); }